 You should always raise with this hand preflop when the action folds to you, regardless of your position.
 Limping should be avoided at all costs, no matter how tempting it might be to “set the trap” with it.
 Put simply, you will win less money over time with that cagey but misguided play.

 Ace-King plays great as a 3-bet for value against any position.

 When faced with a raise, you will want to 3-bet with this hand every single time without any exceptions.
 It’s just THAT strong against any reasonable 3-bet calling range.
 Going with the passive line of cold-calling would mean winning smaller pots, on average, in the long run.

-- When you raise from the lojack or earlier and face a 3-bet from either of the blinds, consider just calling with Ace-King.
+When you raise from the hiack or earlier and face a 3-bet from either of the blinds, consider just calling with Ace-King.

 There are two main reasons to just call with Ace-King when you’re in these early and middling positions versus the blinds:

 - You are likely facing a much bigger 3-bet size* (because they 3-bet out of position).